NeoMatrix14241/magicktess/README.md

 ---
 ## ▶️ Usage Instructions

-1. Place folders containing `.tif` files into the `input` directory.
+1. Place folders containing image files into the `input` directory.
 2. Run `start_process.bat` and wait for the process to complete.
 3. OCR-processed PDF files will be saved in the `output` directory.